AliCampbellKhaya/robust_nn_mqp/README.md

 The authors of this project also wrote a paper describing the work. \
 Estimated completion time of paper: March 2024 \
-Link to paper will be provided once it is completed
+Link to paper will be provided once it is completed \

+#### Repository currently incomplete, will be finished after completion of the paper
+Repository is updated semi infrequently during project work

 ## Neural Networks